 The human history on the islands stretches back to Neolithic times.
 Iron age brochs and Norse archaeological sites are among the best anywhere in world.
 The Norse heritage of the islands has had a profound effect on the dialect, culture and way of life.
 The Shetlander’s welcome is warm and adds greatly to a visitor’s enjoyment of these wonderful islands.

-We start the tour in Glasgow, travelling by train to Aberdeen where we catch the ferry to Lerwick.
+We start the tour in Aberdeen where we catch the ferry to Lerwick.

 The tour takes in the southern and northernmost parts of Shetland, including the islands Papa Stour, Mousa and Unst.
 Our base is Shetland’s capital and main town, Lerwick.
 Although there aren’t always paths, short grass underfoot makes for easy going.
 On a number of the days we’ll use boats and ferries to access remoter islands.